-Tirofiban mechanism of action
+What is the mechanism of action of Tirofiban?

 Tirofiban is a medication used for the treatment of acute coronary syndrome (ACS) and as an adjunctive therapy for percutaneous coronary intervention (PCI).
 It is a glycoprotein IIb/IIIa inhibitor that works by inhibiting platelet aggregation, ultimately preventing the formation of blood clots.